If you could defuse one of the world’s biggest carbon bombs, wouldn’t you?

 Credit: Adapted from Mazaska Talks

-Today, one of the most urgent tar sands fights is the one against Texas oil giant Kinder Morgan’s Trans Mountain Expansion pipeline, which would cross Indigenous land without consent and endanger rivers, streams and drinking water on its way from the tar sands to the ionic Pacific Coast near Vancouver, Canada.
-The increased oil tanker traffic it would bring to the coast could push a population of 76 endangered orca whales to extinction.
+Today, one of the most urgent tar sands fights is the one against the Trans Mountain Expansion pipeline, which the Canadian government decided to purchase from Texas oil giant Kinder Morgan in 2018.
+The pipeline would cross Indigenous land without consent and endanger rivers, streams and drinking water on its way from the tar sands to the ionic Pacific Coast near Vancouver, Canada.
+The increased oil tanker traffic it would bring to the coast could push a population of endangered orca whales to extinction

-So people all over the world are rising up in an unstoppable wave of resistance to say NO to pipelines and YES to clean energy.
-This movement is led by Indigenous communities, who have been standing up against the tar sands and pipelines for more than a decade.
-They know that solutions are possible, even in the heart of the tar sands.
+That’s why Greenpeace supporters and people all over the world are rising up in an unstoppable wave of resistance to say NO to tar sands expansion and YES to a clean energy transition and respect for the rights of Indigenous communities.
+This movement is led by many Indigenous communities who have long been standing up against tar sands expansion.

-Join us in calling on Canada’s government to defuse one of the biggest carbon bombs on Earth.
+Will you join us in calling on Canada’s government to defuse one of the biggest carbon bombs on Earth?